Soft Hands in Blackjack

 I have noticed something rather interesting of late pertaining to blackjack.
 There seems to have been an increase in blackjack games that allow the dealer to hit on a soft 17.
 And this happens with the casino industry being hit harder by a hurting economy and an increase in online blackjack.

 On the surface a dealer hitting a soft 17 does not sound like too big of a deal.
-If you are shrugging your shoulders and saying, ‘Yeah, so what?’ then you obviously have no idea what a dealer hitting a soft 17 does to the house edge.
+If you are shrugging your shoulders and saying,

 I have said it before and I will say it again.
 Soft hands are some of the most misplayed hand in blackjack.
 I have seen a good number of blackjack players who, while they can handle their hard hands, do not seem to know what to do with soft hands.
 And a soft 18 is one of those misplayed blackjack hands.